Reporting Capital Gains and Losses

 Gain on qualified small business stock.

-stock.
+or all of your gain under section 1202.
 The eligible gain minus your section 1202 exclusion is a 28% rate gain.
 See Gains on Qualified Small Business Stock

 in chapter 4 of Publication 550.